 By: Daniel Twardowski

 All good brewers start out the same: as homebrewers.
+Use Grogtag beer label templates and designs to make your own personalized beer labels if you want to take your homebrew to the next level.
+It’s incredible how huge an effect a professional label can have on consumers of your homebrew.
 Not constrained by the pressures of quotas and commercial grain bills, they have a free hand to experiment.
 There was definitely variety at this year’s Brew Riot; from slickly branded 6-person teams to just a couple of guys with a bucket of ice and two corny kegs, everyone brought their labors of love.

 Instead of “tickets” this year, attendees were required to buy a membership to the Texas Homebrew Society in advance.
 The TABC interpreted certain laws to mean that this semantic difference was necessary.
 Odd, but that’s Texas for you.